 Setting Bail in a Van Nuys Domestic Violence Case

-The next thing to deal with is how you’re going to maneuver the case to the Van Nuys court system.
+The next thing to deal with is how you will maneuver the case to the Van Nuys court system.
 These domestic violence cases have to be maneuvered the right way.
-You want to get in front of a prosecutor or judge who you know the tendencies of and you know who is going to be fair when it comes to these spousal abuse or domestic violence cases.
+You want to get in front of a prosecutor or judge who you know the tendencies of and who will be fair when it comes to these spousal abuse or domestic violence cases.

-The only way to really gauge that because you obviously probably haven't been down this road before.
+The only way to gauge that is because you probably haven't been down this road before.
 You don't know the Van Nuys court system and how they deal with domestic violence cases is your attorney.

 Developing a Defense Strategy to Resolve Domestic Violence Case

-We have to decide it in such a way that we know how the Van Nuys courthouse is going to deal with the case.
+We have to decide so that we know how the Van Nuys courthouse will deal with the case.
 In other words, if they're going to set the case for trial, what will they do if their witness does not show up?
 What are they going to do if the witness is not cooperative?
-You have to know how the prosecutors handle these domestic violence cases and you have to know how the judges are going to handle it
+You have to know how the prosecutors handle these domestic violence cases, and you have to know how the judges are going to take it.

 So, make the phone call.
-Set-up the appointment.
-We'll sit down and go over your case, and when you leave my office, you'll leave with a sense of calm and a sense of control back because you're now going to know what you're facing, what you can do to help in the domestic violence case in Van Nuys, and what I'm going to do as your criminal defense attorney to get you the best possible result on your Van Nuys domestic violence case.
+Set up the appointment.
+We'll sit down and go over your case.
+When you leave my office, you'll leave with a sense of calm and a sense of control back because you're now going to know what you're facing, what you can do to help in the domestic violence case, and what I'm going to do as your criminal defense attorney to get you the best possible result.